MaskiCoding/Spotify-Shuffle/README.md

 ### Step 4: Set Up the `.env` File

-Create a `.env` file in the root directory of the project and add the following environment variables:
+Fill the `.env` file located the root directory of the project and add the following environment variables:

 ```plaintext
 CLIENT_ID="your_client_id_here"